Stevie Smith: Life

 They did not let him in.

-Smith was educated at Palmers Green High School and North London Collegiate School for Girls.
+Smith was educated at Palmers Green High School, the North London Collegiate School for Girls, and Mrs Hoster's Secretarial College.
 She spent the remainder of her life with her aunt, and worked as private secretary to Sir Neville Pearson at Newnes Publishing Company in London from 1923 to 1953.
-Despite her secluded life, she corresponded and socialised widely with other writers and creative artists, including Elisabeth Lutyens, Sally Chilver, Inez Holden, Naomi Mitchison, Isobel English and Anna Kallin.
+She corresponded and socialised widely with other writers and creative artists, including Elisabeth Lutyens, Sally Chilver, Inez Holden, Naomi Mitchison, Isobel English and Anna Kallin.

-After she retired from Sir Neville Pearson's service following a nervous breakdown she gave poetry readings and broadcasts on the BBC that gained her new friends and readers among a younger generation.
-Sylvia Plath became a fan of her poetry and sent Smith a letter in 1962, describing herself as "a desperate Smith-addict."
-Plath expressed interest in meeting in person but took her own life soon after sending the letter.
+After she retired from Sir Neville Pearson's service following a nervous breakdown, she gave poetry readings and broadcasts on the BBC that gained her new friends and readers among a younger generation.
+Sylvia Plath became a fan of her poems and sent Smith a letter in 1962, describing herself as "a desperate Smith-addict".
+Plath expressed interest in meeting in person, but took her own life soon after she sent the letter.

-Smith was described by her friends as being naive and selfish in some ways and formidably intelligent in others, having been raised by her aunt as both a spoiled child and a resolutely autonomous woman.
+Smith was described by her friends as being naive and selfish in some ways but formidably intelligent in others, having been raised by her aunt as both a spoiled child and a resolutely autonomous woman.
 Likewise, her political views vacillated between her aunt's Toryism and her friends' left-wing tendencies.
 Smith was celibate for most of her life, although she rejected the idea that she was lonely as a result, alleging that she had a number of intimate relationships with friends and family that kept her fulfilled.
 She never entirely abandoned or accepted the High Church Anglican faith of her childhood, describing herself as a "lapsed atheist", and wrote sensitively about theological puzzles;"There is a God in whom I do not believe/Yet to this God my love stretches."
 Her 14-page essay of 1958, "The Necessity of Not Believing", concludes: "There is no reason to be sad, as some people are sad when they feel religion slipping off from them.
 There is no reason to be sad, it is a good thing."
 The essay was unveiled at a meeting of the Cambridge Humanist Society.

 Smith died of a brain tumour on 7 March 1971.
-Her last collection, Scorpion and other Poems was published posthumously in 1972, and the Collected Poems followed in 1975.
-Three novels were republished and there was a successful play based on her life, Stevie, written by Hugh Whitemore.
+Her last collection, Scorpion and Other Poems, was published posthumously in 1972, and the Collected Poems followed in 1975.
+Her three novels were republished and there was a successful play based on her life, Stevie, written by Hugh Whitemore.
 It was filmed in 1978 by Robert Enders and starred Glenda Jackson and Mona Washbourne.